zama-ai/bounty-program/Bounties/Application/create-a-dark-market-app-tutorial.md

-# Create a dark market app
+# Create a dark market application tutorial with Concrete Numpy or TFHE-rs
 `Application`

 ## Overview